gamemanual0/gm0/source/docs/design-skills/cad-tutorials.rst

 CNC milling and routing excel at pocketing aluminum box tubing, whereas water jet and laser cutting excel at pocketing plates.
 Whether pocketing on box tubing or plates, the design is fairly similar.

 When designing pockets, **it's important to consider the type of material, thickness, and how much stress will be on the part**.
-Materials that are weaker, thinner or under significant stress should have less “aggressive” pocketing and materials that are stronger, thicker or under less stress can have more “aggressive” pocketing.
+Materials that are weaker, thinner or under significant stress should have less "aggressive" pocketing and materials that are stronger, thicker or under less stress can have more "aggressive" pocketing.
 Aggressive pocketing refers to the amount of material removal from the blank part (more aggressive = more material removal).

 Although a bit complex to understand, FEA (finite element analysis) can be used to determine appropriate strut thickness when pocketing.
 FEA can be used to generate pocketing geometry, but that is an entirely different rabbit hole.